tiongsikng/gc2sa_net/README.md

 4. Testing will be performed automatically after training is done, but it is possible to perform testing on an already trained model (see next section).

 ### Testing:
-0. Pre-trained models for fine-tuning can be downloaded from [this link](https://www.dropbox.com/s/g8gn4x4wp0svyx5/pretrained_models.zip?dl=0).
+0. Pre-trained models for fine-tuning or testing can be downloaded from [this link](https://www.dropbox.com/s/g8gn4x4wp0svyx5/pretrained_models.zip?dl=0).
 Password is _conditional\_biometrics_.
 1. Based on the (pre-)trained models in the `models(/pretrained)` directory, load the correct model and the architecture (in `network` directory) using `load_model.py` file.
 Change the file accordingly in case of different layer names, etc.
 2. Evaluation:
     * Cumulative Matching Characteristic (CMC) curve: Run `cmc_eval.py`.
 Based on the generated `.pt` files in `data` directory, run `plot_cmc_roc_sota.ipynb` to generate CMC graph.